ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 }
 ```

-In the above code example, the named worker **``A``** has a ``transactional`` qualifier.
-Therefore the strand for execution of the code within **``A``** will have a new transaction that is branched from the calling transactional context within the function **``exec( )``**.
+In the above code example, the named worker **``A``** has the ``transactional`` qualifier.
+Therefore the strand for execution of the code within **``A``** will have a new transaction that is branched from the calling transactional context within the function **``exec()``**.

-### Commit/rollback Handlers
+### Commit/Rollback Handlers

 Often, there is a need to execute additional code depending upon whether the transaction was committed or not.
 In Ballerina, you can check for the status of a transaction and execute additional code to handle the specific outcome of the transaction, either for commit or rollback.

 One way is to do this inline within the transaction statement.
 However, this approach is inconvenient when handling undo changes in rollback, from a modularity perspective.
 Moreover, this approach also does not suit the distributed transaction interaction with another program.
 Therefore, commit and rollback handlers are provided as functions that run based on a transaction's respective outcome.

 ```ballerina
 transactional function update() returns error? {